Compression-aware Training of Neural Networks using Frank-Wolfe: Experimental Results

-In our experiments, we found the denominator of gradient rescaling to influence the scale of the learning rate but not to be subject to much variation, whereas the batch gradient norm dynamically changes the learning rate over time. \cref{fig:gradrescaling} shows the evolution of $\norm{\bg}$ for two different radii of the $k$-support norm ball (with fixed $k$), where we compare to usual SGD training with weight decay.
-Note that for classical SGD the effective learning rate implicitly contains the batch gradient norm as well, since the gradient direction is not normalized.
+We found the denominator of gradient rescaling not to be subject to much variation, whereas the batch gradient norm dynamically changes the learning rate over time. \cref{fig:gradrescaling} in the appendix compares the evolution of $\norm{\bg}$ for two different radii of the $k$-support norm ball (with fixed $k$), where we compare to usual SGD training with weight decay.
 For both SGD and SFW, $\norm{\bg}$ is subject to noise and increases until 75\% of the training process, despite the continuous decrease of the train loss.
 In fact, the batch gradient norm is not significantly smaller than at the start of training even though the loss converges.
-Similar observations have recently been made by \citet{Zhang2021}, who show a gap between classical optimization theory and the actual behaviour of deep neural networks.
-This behaviour might best be explainable by the presence of \emph{Batch-Normalization} layers, whose interplay with weight decay has recently been analyzed by \citet{Laarhoven2017} and \citet{Hoffer2018}: layers preceding a Batch-Normalization are rescaling invariant, that is their output remains unchanged when multiplying all parameters by a scalar, however rescaling them inversely rescales the gradient norm in subsequent layers and iterations.
+This behaviour might best be explainable by the presence of \emph{Batch-Normalization} layers, whose interplay with weight decay has been analyzed by \citet{Laarhoven2017} and \citet{Hoffer2018}: layers preceding a Batch-Normalization are rescaling invariant, that is their output remains unchanged when multiplying all parameters by a scalar, however rescaling them results in inverse rescaling of the gradient norm in subsequent layers and iterations.
 Weight decay continuously decreases the scale of the parameters and hence increases the scale of the batch gradient, where stronger decay of the former leads to stronger increase of the latter.
 Since in gradient rescaling the norm of the batch gradient also influences the strength of the decay of the parameters, this process has a self-accelerating dynamic.
-As visible in \cref{fig:gradrescaling}, we observe amplification of the noise in the batch gradient norm and consequently in the learning rate, potentially being the cause for the higher generalization capabilities of gradient over diameter rescaling.
-More importantly however, the self-increasing dynamic of the learning rate results in larger steps towards the (sparse) vertices of the $k$-support norm ball, leading to a stronger decay on the previous parameter configuration, strongly discounting the remaining $n-k$ directions.
-This increases the robustness to pruning, making gradient rescaling the method of choice in that setting.
+This dynamic results in larger steps towards the (sparse) vertices of the $k$-support norm ball, leading to a stronger decay on the previous parameter configuration, which in turn increases the robustness to pruning, making gradient rescaling the method of choice in that setting.